Refining (metallurgy)

 In metallurgy, refining consists of purifying an impure metal.
-It is to be distinguished from other processes such as smelting and calcining in that those two involve a chemical change to the raw material, whereas in refining, the final material is usually identical chemically to the original one, only it is purer.
-The processes used are of many types, including pyrometallurgical and hydrometallurgical techniques.
+It is to be distinguished from other processes such as smelting and calcining in that those two involve a chemical change to the raw material, whereas in refining the final material is chemically identical to the raw material.
+Refining thus increases the purity of the raw material via processing.
+There are many processes including pyrometallurgical and hydrometallurgical techniques.

 Lead

 Cupellation

 One ancient process for extracting the silver from lead was cupellation.
-Lead was melted in a bone ash 'test' or 'cupel' and air blown across the surface.
-This oxidised the lead to litharge, and also oxidised other base metals present, the silver (and gold if present) remaining unoxidised.
+This process involved melting impure lead samples in a cupel, a small porous container designed for purification that would aid in the oxidation process, while being able to withstand the heat needed to melt these metals in a furnace.
+This reaction would oxidize the lead to litharge, along with any other impurities present, whereas the silver would not get oxidized.

 In the 18th century, the process was carried on using a kind of reverberatory furnace, but differing from the usual kind in that air was blown over the surface of the molten lead from bellows or (in the 19th century) blowing cylinders.

-Pattinson process
+Pattinson Process

-The Pattinson process was patented by its inventor, Hugh Lee Pattinson, in 1833 who described it as "An improved method for separating silver from lead".
-It exploited the fact that in molten lead containing traces of silver the first metal to solidify out of the melt is lead, leaving the remaining liquid richer in silver.
-Pattinson's equipment consisted basically of nothing more complex than a row of up to 13 iron pots, which were heated from below.
+The Pattinson process was patented by its inventor, Hugh Lee Pattinson, in 1833 who described it as, "An improved method for separating silver from lead".
+It exploited the fact that in molten lead (containing traces of silver), the first metal to solidify out of the liquid is lead, leaving the remaining liquid richer in silver.
+Pattinson's equipment consisted a row of up to 13 iron pots, each heated from below.
 Some lead, naturally containing a small percentage of silver, was loaded into the central pot and melted.
 This was then allowed to cool.
-As the lead solidified it is removed using large perforated iron ladles and moved to the next pot in one direction, and the remaining metal which was now richer in silver was then transferred to the next pot in the opposite direction.
+As the lead solidified it is removed using large, perforated iron ladles and moved to the next pot in one direction, and the remaining metal which was now richer in silver was then transferred to the next pot in the opposite direction.
 The process was repeated from one pot to the next, the lead accumulating in the pot at one end and metal enriched in silver in the pot at the other.
-The level of enrichment possible is limited by the lead-silver eutectic and typically the process stopped around 600 to 700 ounces per ton (approx 2%), so further separation is carried out by cupellation.
+The level of enrichment possible is limited by the lead-silver eutectic and typically the process stopped around 600 to 700 ounces per ton (approx. 2%), so further separation is carried out by cupellation.

 The process was economic for lead containing at least 250 grams of silver per ton.